REBLOZYL® (luspatercept-aamt) logo

 Learn more about BMS Access Support®

-REBLOZYL is not a form of chemotherapy.
-It is a treatment that helps manage the anemia that is associated with lower-risk myelodysplastic syndromes (MDS).
+REBLOZYL is NOT a form of chemotherapy.
+It is a treatment that helps manage the anemia that is associated with lower-risk myelodysplastic syndromes (MDS), lower-risk myelodysplastic syndromes with ring sideroblasts (MDS-RS), and lower-risk myelodysplastic/myeloproliferative neoplasms with ring sideroblasts and thrombocytosis (MDS/MPN-RS-T).

 REBLOZYL is called an erythroid maturation agent (EMA).
 EMAs help immature red blood cells (RBCs) (called erythroid cells) develop and become mature, working RBCs.